Bottom Line:

 INTRINSIC VALUE TODAY

 Technical Outlook: Technically, GEO is in a strong downtrend.
-The price is currently testing key support at $15.62.
-A bounce from this level would confirm strength, while a break below could signal further downside.
+The price is approaching resistance at $23.43.
+A breakout above this level would be a bullish signal, while rejection here could lead to consolidation.

 Quick Decision Summary